Teetee-lab/SoccerMatchBetting/README.md

 ![Betting Image](./Images/soccermatchbet.png)

 ## Business Problem
-- Forecasting sports events like matches or tournaments has attracted the interest of different communities all over the world for quite a long time and sports events like soccer matches take place regularly because they generate huge public attention.
-Aside from that, winning soccer matches is becoming an essential aspect of soccer clubs and soccer fans; not only that, the global sports gambling system is multi-billion dollar rich, meanwhile, there are billions of soccer fans that gamble every day without yielding a return.
-My aim in this project is to build a machine learning model for soccer fans so that they can use it to predict a soccer match wisely and minimize loss.
+- Forecasting sports events like matches or tournaments has attracted the interest of different communities all over the world for quite a long time and sports events like soccer take place regularly because they generate huge public attention.
+Winning soccer matches is becoming an essential aspect of soccer clubs and soccer fans.
+While the global sports gambling system is multi-billion dollar rich, there are billions of soccer fans that gamble every day without yielding a return.
+Therefore, my aim in this project is to build a machine learning algorithm for soccer fans to predict a match wisely and minimize loss.

 ## Data Overview
 The dataset was obtained from FiveThirtyEight, and the soccer archive odds were downloaded from Kaggle.

 - The first dataset is organized into four folders and was downloaded from FiveThirtyEight
   - spi global rankings intl